Heaven's Gate Technique

 This example is a simple crackme file.
 When we run the program, we see that it asks us for a key.

-We need to find the key.
+.
 When we open the file with CFF Explorer, we see that it is 32-bit.

 Open the file with x32dbg and go to entrypoint. click f9.
 You will be asked to enter to valid key.
 Go to the stack calls section.
 Right-click and click show suspected call stack frame and show active call stack frame respectively.
 Go to the relevant address by clicking on the last call.